cloudmanic/evernote-cli/README.md

 A CLI tool for interacting with Evernote.
 Currently supports authentication and searching notes.

+## Initial Setup

+Run `evernote-cli init` to store your Evernote developer credentials.
+You will be prompted for your client ID and secret which are saved to `~/.config/evernote/auth.json`.

 ## Authentication

-Before using other commands you must authenticate.
-Set the environment variables `EVERNOTE_CLIENT_ID` and `EVERNOTE_CLIENT_SECRET` with your developer credentials and run:
+Once initialized, obtain an OAuth token with:

 ```bash
 evernote-cli auth
 ```

-This will open a browser window to authenticate with Evernote.
-When finished, an access token is stored in `~/.config/evernote/auth.json`.
+This opens a browser window to authenticate with Evernote.
+The access token is saved alongside your credentials in `~/.config/evernote/auth.json`.

 ## Searching